mariana-stefani/portfolio/README.md

 #### **Add New Skill Page**
 * This page has a form with 4 fields that can be filled with the new skill information to be sent to MongoDB.
+* Next to each field title, there's a tooltip.
+When the admin user hovers the pointer over the tooltip it will display information about what the admin user is expected to write on that field.

 #### **Edit Skill Page**
 * This page has a form with 4 fields filled with information retrieved from MongoDB, based on the skill ID.
 These fields can be altered to update an existing skill.

 #### **Add New Project Page**
 * This page has a form with 7 fields that can be filled with the new project information to be sent to MongoDB.
+* Next to each field title, there's a tooltip.
+When the admin user hovers the pointer over the tooltip it will display information about what the admin user is expected to write on that field.

 #### **Edit Project Page**
 *	This page has a form with 7 fields filled with information retrieved from MongoDB, based on the project ID.
 These fields can be altered to update an existing project.